kaizen-ai/kaizenflow/README.md

 to work on Sorrentum consistently.
 That’s ok.
 At the same time, please be aware that taking on a task means that:

-1. the same task might not be available to your colleagues; and
+1. The same task might not be available to your colleagues; and

-2. we spend time helping, training, and mentoring you
+2. We spend time helping, training, and mentoring you
    - So the energy we put into helping you will be taken away from your colleagues
-   - If you give up our effort could have been better used for other teammates that committed more firmly to making progress
+   - If you drop out the project, our effort could have been used for other teammates that committed more firmly to making progress

 In other words, if you are not sure you can commit a meaningful amount of time to Sorrentum (e.g., 10 hours / week), it is wise to wait to be sure you can do